farlowdw/software-development-handbook/docs/data-structures/intro.md

 </Tabs>

 ## What is a data structure?

-It is like that, but we need to know mores.
-Maintaining <FootnoteRef description='Second footnote details.'>more footnotes</FootnoteRef> is not fun.

 A *data structure*, as its name implies, is a way of structuring data.
 Since we are dealing with computers, we are ultimately talking about a way of specifically structuring data inside [random-access memory](https://en.wikipedia.org/wiki/Random-access_memory) (RAM).
 As the [Wiki article](https://en.wikipedia.org/wiki/Data_structure) notes: